Dibaryon resonances and short-range $NN$ interaction: Modern status and structure of dibaryons

 In the late 1970s, the whole series of isovector dibaryon resonances in the channels with $L=J$ ($^1D_2$, $^3F_3$, $^1G_4$, $^3H_5$, etc.) were discovered in double-polarized $\vec{p}+\vec{p}$ scattering (i.e., the spin-polarized beam was scattered on the spin-polarized target)~\cite{Auer1,Auer2}.
 The subsequent analysis~\cite{MacGregor} showed that these diproton resonances can be arranged to lie on a straight-line trajectory in the plane $L(L+1) - M_{D}$, where $L$ is the relative orbital angular momentum in the $pp$ system.
 This straight-line trajectory was interpreted~\cite{MacGregor} as evidence of the rotational nature of these diproton resonances very similar to the nuclear rotational bands.
 Soon after that, in 1980, the Nijmegen group (Mulders et al.) suggested the $q^4-q^2$ string-like model~\cite{Nijm} for the six-quark states, which was generalized later by the ITEP group (Kondratyuk et al.)~\cite{ITEP} with incorporation of the relativistic treatment and spin-orbit splitting in the $6q$ system.
 In terms of the Nijmegen--ITEP $q^4-q^2$ model, the above series of isovector dibaryons corresponds to the rotation of the two-cluster system with the color string connecting the $q^4$ and $q^2$ quark clusters on its ends.

 The direct extrapolation of the trajectory for $L=0$ and $L=1$ gives the $^1S_0$ dibaryon shifted upwards by 145 MeV.
 This shift might be explained by the intermediate $\sigma$-meson production in the spin-singlet $^1S_0$ channel, which lowers the mass of the dibaryon (see Sec.~\ref{ITEP}).
 The $L=1$ dibaryon should have the quantum numbers $^3P_1$ and the mass $\sim 2060$~MeV.
-So, this dibaryon could be identified by its mass with the $d'$ dibaryon found experimentally but then rejected~\cite{dprime}.
+So, this dibaryon could be identified by its mass with the $d'$ resonance predicted in Ref.~\cite{ITEP}.
+The corresponding resonance peak was observed in the exclusive measurements of the $pp \to pp \pi^+\pi^-$ reaction~\cite{dprime} but has not been confirmed by the succeeding experiments~\cite{dprime1}.
 In fact, no clear signal of a dibaryon state in the $^3P_1$ channel has been detected to date.
 However, such a state (with a mass of about 2180 MeV) was found in the PWA~\cite{Strak}.
 The recent calculations~\cite{PRD20} within the dibaryon model have also shown that the existence of the $^3P_1$ dibaryon resonance with the mass of about 2200 MeV does not contradict the SAID PWA data~\cite{SAID}.
 However, these data are not sensitive enough to deduce the mass and width of the resonance unambiguously, so, the question about the existence of the $^3P_1$ resonance is still open.

 On the other hand, the dibaryon resonances in the $^3P_0$ and $^3P_2$ channels with the mass of about 2200 MeV have been clearly found in the recent experiment of the ANKE-COSY Collaboration~\cite{Komarov16}.
 The authors~\cite{Komarov16} studied the reaction $pp \to (pp)_S \pi^0$, where $(pp)_S$ is a diproton in the near-threshold $^1S_0$ state.
 This reaction is complimentary to the reaction $pp \to d \pi^+$, where the isovector dibaryons $^1D_2$, $^3F_3$ and $^3P_2$ play an important role~\cite{NPA2016,PRD2016}.
 The $^1D_2p$ and $^3F_3d$ transitions which dominate the reaction with the final deuteron are excluded by selection rules in the case of the final diproton.
 So, the largest contribution here is given by the amplitudes $^3P_0s$ and $^3P_2d$, both of which exhibit the pronounced resonance behavior.
 While the $^3P_2$ resonance was known previously from the PWA~\cite{Arndt,Strak}, the $^3P_0$ one has been found in Ref.~\cite{Komarov16} for the first time.